The rest of his story is a thoughtful meditation on political art and having kids perform it.

-As Gabriel Metcalf put it in CityLab earlier this year:
+As Gabriel Metcalf put it in CityLab:

-The city’s ideological progressives have exacerbated the problem:
+The city’s ideological progressives exacerbated the problem:

 San Francisco has a roughly thirty-five percent homeownership rate.
 Then 172,000 units of the city’s 376,940 housing units are under rent control.
 (That’s about 75% of the city’s rental stock.)
 Homeowners have a strong economic incentive to restrict supply because it supports price appreciation of their own homes.
 It’s understandable.
 Many of them have put the bulk of their net worth into their homes and they don’t want to lose that.